Mount Emily Lumber Company |

 |

-Frog Heaven Summit, where trains would be assembled into 20 car blocks for the all downhill run from there
+up the stiff adverse grades to Frog Heaven Summit, where trains would be assembled into 20 car blocks for the all

-to Hilgard.
-Union Pacific continued shuttling the log flats between Hilgard and La Grande, which was a very
+downhill run from there to Hilgard.
+Union Pacific continued shuttling the log flats between Hilgard and La Grande,

-popular run amongst the UP crews in as much as they got a full days pay for three hours of work.
+which was a very popular run amongst the UP crews in as much as they got a full days pay for three hours of work.
 In 1955 the Valsetz Lumber Company acquired the Mount Emily Lumber Company.
 The new ownership promptly closed the logging railroad in favor of truck hauls, and the last log train came out of the woods on 20 June 1955.
-The railroad was scrapped a shortly afterwards.
-The Valsetz company deeded the primary camp on the railroad to the Blue Mountain Conservative Baptist Association, who turned the site into a youth camp named Camp Elkanah using the former camp cars.
-In 1960 the Valsetz Company sold out to Boise-Cascade.
+The company scrapped out the railroad shortly afterwards.
+The Valsetz company deeded the Headquarters Camp on the railroad to the Blue Mountain Conservative Baptist Association, who turned the site into a youth camp named Camp Elkanah using the former camp cars.
 Some Portland area railfans became aware that one of the geared locomotives used on the railroad at the end was a product of the Willamette Iron & Machine Works of Portland.
 They opened talks with the Valsetz company about preserving the machine.
 The Oregon Museum of Science and Industry became involved in the negotiations and soon had an agreement to preserve the locomotive.
 However, Valsetz forgot to tell their scrapping contractor about the preservation deal before they cut the locomotive up.
-Valsetz then gave the other remaining locomotive, a 3-truck Shay, to the organization.
+Valsetz then gave the other remaining locomotive, the 3-truck Shay, to the organization.
 The Shay bumped around Portland for fifteen years before being leased to the Cass Scenic Railroad in West Virginia.
 In 1994 the locomotive came back to Oregon.
-The City of Prineville Railway won the right to host the locomotive, and it has operated there until 1 Seotember 2022, when the Oregon Historical Society conveyed the locomotive to the Oregon Rail Heritage Foundation, which will move the locomotive to the Oregon Rail Heritage Center in Portland, Oregon.
+The City of Prineville Railway won the right to host the locomotive, and it operated there until 1 Seotember 2022, when the Oregon Historical Society conveyed the locomotive to the Oregon Rail Heritage Foundation, which moved the locomotive in 2024 to the Oregon Rail Heritage Center in Portland, Oregon, for display and return to operation. |

 |